Mayamokhshari/Maya/README.md

 ## 🔍 About Me
-I'm Maya, a data scientist with over 3 years of academic and professional experience in machine learning, statistics.
+I’m Maya, a data and ML specialist with 3+ years of experience in machine learning, Generative AI, and applied statistics, building models and data products that support measurable business outcomes.

 ## 💼 Background & Expertise

 - **Professional Journey**: Spent two years in fintech as a data scientist, and 2 years in healthcare as a data analyst.
 I was a mathematics tutor expert in statiostical and limear Algebra.